The road to hell is paved with discarded business models

 They are on the right side of history.

 Like with shale, the groundswell of LNG as a fuel is building up until the moment is right for it to go big.
 But why has that not happened so far?
 In the end, gas has been cheap for years now.
 The technology is beyond mature.
 Many different Natural Gas vehicles are available to choose from.
 Not to forget, the environmental credentials of Methane are rock solid.
 Some die-hard enviro-ultras will never be happy.
-They prefer plastering entire regions with bird, bat, and insect shredding windmills.
+They prefer plastering entire regions with bird, bat, and insect-shredding windmills.
 Or transform them into glistening beryllium deserts instead.

-As so often, its the rulebook that still disadvantages LNG as a fuel.
+As so often, it’s the rulebook that still disadvantages LNG as a fuel.

 One of those non-sensical rules is the interdiction to transport LNG is railway tank carriages.
 Those carriages are designed and manufactured to transport cryogenic fuels.
 LNG can always be transported in road trailers.
 Or even in ISO containers on flatbed rail carriages.
 So, in the end, it does not seem to be the fact that LNG gets moved around that arouses the ire of those with the rulebook.
-Its the fact that it couldn’t be done in rail tank cars.
+It’s the fact that it couldn’t be done in rail tank cars.
 Those are built for this purpose.
 They have stood up to more stringent safety tests than any gasoline or diesel railcar ever has.
 Or indeed many petchem railcars that rumble through neighborhoods all the time.
 Those are, contrary to LNG, dangerous.

-Another example it the impossibility of retrofitting a diesel engine into a gas-diesel engine.
+Another example is the impossibility of retrofitting a diesel engine into a gas-diesel engine.
 Many trucks that are built and rated for diesel could be adapted.
 They would run with a diesel/methane mixture.
 Methane would constitute a much bigger part.
-And only a small fraction of diesel that is required for ignition.
+And only a small fraction of diesel is required for ignition.

 These trucks would become dual-fuel vehicles that use LNG.
 At least wherever it is available.
-They would do so for about 90% of its fuelling requirements and revert back to full diesel when no LNG is available.
+They would do so for about 90% of its fuelling requirements and revert to full diesel when no LNG is available.
 Plus, the conversion is pretty cheap.
 That takes care of a lot of problems in long-distance trucking with class 8 trucks for example.

 Those are examples where quick and decisive action by the administration would achieve rapid results.
 Results that would make life in the US better in many ways.